halo-dev/js-sdk/README.md

 };

 const tokenProvider = buildTokenProvider({
   username: "your halo username",
-    password: "your password"
+  password: "your password",
 });
 haloRestApiClient.setTokenProvider(tokenProvider);
-// now you can use haloRestApiClient to build your api client
+//now you can use haloRestApiClient to build your api client
 ```

 完整的例子可以点 [这里](https://github.com/halo-dev/js-sdk/tree/master/example)